viscalab/meta_contrast_scz/README.md

-Data and code to conduct the statistics and produce the figures of the preprint "A systematic review and meta-analysis on contrast sensitivity in schizophrenia".
-Linares, D., Joostens, A., de la Malla, C.
+Data and code to conduct the statistics and produce the figures of the paper:

+Daniel Linares, Aster Joostens, Cristina de la Malla, A Systematic Review and Meta-Analysis on Contrast Sensitivity in Schizophrenia, Schizophrenia Bulletin, 2024;, sbae194,